QEC-Team/AntiSpoofSysProject/README.md

 ## Set Up the Database
    - Ensure PostgreSQL is installed and running.
-   - Create a database using SQL (see database.sql file for reference)
+   - Create a database using SQL (see Access_database.sql file for reference)

    ```bash
      psql -U <username> -c "CREATE DATABASE <database_name>;"